About us

 Omakase

 For some hikes, we offer omakase.
-This is an optional program where participants chip in a small amount of money and the organizer will use the pool to buy food for sampling.
-The food bought, and where and when to share, is entirely up to the organizer.
+This is an optional program where participants chip in some money and the organizer will use the collected funds to buy food for sampling.
+What food to buy, and where and when to share, is entirely up to the organizer.
 Omakase literally means "I leave it to you".

-At some point in the hike, usually during the first leg, the organizer will ask who's interested in omakase and collect money.
+At some point in the hike, usually during the first leg, the organizer will ask who's interested and collect money.
 Payment by cash or e-transfer.
 Please mention dietary restrictions before signing up.
 We may not be able to accommodate and will advise if you should join.
+Latecomers are not eligible to sign up if we've already ordered food.

 Situations where we will give a full or partial refund: